EphyraSoftware/proc-ctl/README.md

 ## proc-ctl

-A helper library for querying and manipulating processes/
+A helper library for querying and manipulating processes.

 ### Find what port a process is using